Working with CAD drawings

 The workflow for staking out lines, polygons, and their segments is the same.
 This guide demonstrates the process using a line from a CAD drawing as an example.

-In this mode, you can stake out the entire line with 3D distance, offset, and cut and fill values.
-It is activated by default.
+In this guide, we use the Along line mode, which lets you stake out the full line with 3D distance, offset, and cut/fill values.
+This mode is enabled by default.
+To learn more about other modes, see the Stake out lines guide.

 -